YOUTH IN TRANSITION

-Presently there are 13 University or trade school students in the program, with another 10 who’ve graduated or are working in Phnom Penh.
-Students are provided with a monthly stipend, which covers all of their tuition, most of their school fees, and some of their living cost, however, intentionally not all of their needs are met and most find it necessary to work at least part time to survive.
+Youth in Transition (YIT) has 19 University or trade school students in the program.
+All tuition and school fees are covered by Wat Opot and each student is provided with a monthly stipend, which covers some of their living cost, however, intentionally not all of their needs are met so the students must work at least part time to cover additional expenses.

 In 2016 YIT had 5 University graduates, one in nursing, two in law, and one in civil engineering and one in midwifery.

 In 2017 YIT had 2 graduates from the Royal University of Arts (Art and Architectural Design) and 1 from Limkoving International University (Architectural Design).

 The 2018 YIT program consists of:

 - Three university students at Build Bright University (Management, Architecture and Accounting), one at University of Law and Economic (Law) and one at Royal University of Fine Arts (Art)

 - Eight students attend Mith Somlanh (5 in Cooking, one in Hair Cutting, and two in Appliance Repair)

 - One student attends Kate Korpi Salon (Hair Cut and Color and makeup)

 - Five students attend the Polytechnic Institute in Takeo City (two in Computer Design, two in English Literature, and one in Accounting)